Rufflewind/_urandom/angular-momentum-diagrams/help.md

 cutting rule, which is invalid for non-orientable diagrams, but the program should prevent you from trying to do that on non-orientable diagrams.

+If you want to view the diagram in the more traditional form, you can use the "view ambient arrows" option, which will show an equivalent diagram where every internal line has an arrow, if such a diagram exists...
+If the diagram is not orientable, it will instead show orientation violations as red arrows and/or red circles (those aren't necessarily the places to blame though, since orientability is a global rather than local property).

 Tableau
 -------

 The tableau consists of two parts:

   - The upper table:
-      - Leftmost column (usually invisible): whether the j is being summed over.
+      - Leftmost column: whether the j is being summed over.
       - 2nd column: label of the j
       - 3rd column: phase (each dot stands for a single (-1)<sup>j</sup> phase)
       - Rightmost column: sqrt(2 j + 1) weights (only the exponent is shown)